biotope/biotope-element/docs/component.md

 We trust in the web.

-`biotope-element` is an extension of a vanilla a HTMLElement with some nice features on top.
+`biotope-element` is an extension of a vanilla HTMLElement with some nice features on top.
 So everything you build using `biotope-element` is a component.
 Anything else you need can be grabbed from other libraries.